from typing import List, Dict, Tuple, Optional

 blocks = reduce_blocks(deepcopy(blocks),gcd_to_use)

-rotation_matrix = create_rotation_matrix(radians(rotation_angle),rotation_axis)
+rotation_matrix_pos = create_rotation_matrix(radians(rotation_angle),rotation_axis)

-_rotated_cache = {}
+_rotated_cache_pos: dict = {}

-if block_index not in _rotated_cache:
+if block_index not in cache:

-_rotated_cache[block_index] = rotate_block(blocks[block_index], rotation_matrix)
+cache[block_index] = rotate_block(blocks[block_index], rmat)

-return _rotated_cache[block_index]
+return cache[block_index]

 # Check periodic within a block